Angelingrl/Angelingrl/README.md

 - 👋 Hi, I’m @Angelingrl
-- 👀 I’m interested in design
+- 👀 I’m interested in IT Infrastructure
-- 🌱 I’m currently learning shopify
+- 🌱 I’m currently learning computing cloud
-- 💞️ I’m looking to collaborate on shopify store building
 - 📫 You can email me at ealegre369@gmail.com

 <!---